gregjohnso/food/README.md

 1) Mix things together in your glass.
 Put in a big ice cube.
 Stir until it's mellowed to your liking.
 Drink.

+Notes: Tequila works well instead of gin.
+So does whiskey.